bmoscon/cryptofeed/docs/exchange.md

                     }
                 ))
 ```
+We also save the websocket connection to a private data member of the class so we can use it in the message handler to respond to pings (more on this later, this is specific to this exchange).

-This does mean we'll need to add support for the various channel mappings in `standards.py`, add support for the pair mappings in `pairs.py` and add the exchange import to `exchanges.py`.
+This also mean we'll need to add support for the various channel mappings in `standards.py`, add support for the pair mappings in `pairs.py` and add the exchange import to `exchanges.py`.

 * `standards.py`